quantuminformation/ai-agent-toolkit/README.md

 ## Quick start (one command)

-- Export your API key once in your shell, then run the helper script (allocates a TTY and mounts everything for you):
+- Export your API key once in your shell, then run the helper script (allocates a TTY and mounts everything for you).
+The script now publishes the Codex auth callback port(s) to your host so that ctrl+click login links work out of the box.

 ```
 export OPENAI_API_KEY="{{OPENAI_API_KEY}}"   # set in your shell; do not paste in commands